chromeos/low-latency-stylus/README.md

 ## Known Issues

+* GPU prediction is currently not working in the demo.

 * Display scaling: in order to leverage direct compositing, the user needs to have their Chrome OS display resolution set to the “default”